agalasso/alnitak_emu/README.txt

-aacmd.exe <COM port number> L Bnnn S      - turns the panel on to brightness nnn 1-255 aacmd.exe <COM port number> D S           - turns the panel off aacmd.exe <COM port number> V             - version: x.x.x aacmd.exe <COM port number> O S           - opens the FlipFlat aacmd.exe <COM port number> C S           - closes the FlipFlat
+aacmd.exe <COM port number> L Bnnn S      - turns the panel on to brightness nnn 1-255 aacmd.exe <COM port number> D S           - turns the panel off aacmd.exe <COM port number> V             - version: x.x.x aacmd.exe <COM port number> O S           - opens the FlipFlat (does nothing for the Spike-a) aacmd.exe <COM port number> C S           - closes the FlipFlat (does nothing for the Spike-a)

 <COM Port number> is a dummy argument that is ignored, present for compatibility with Alnitak's AACmd.exe.